-Newton Fallowell are pleased to be able to offer this two bedroom semi detached property on High Bank Road.
-Available Late January unfurnished the property offers lounge, dining room with...
+Newton Fallowell are pleased to be able to offer to the rental market this superb three bedroom detached property in Branston.
+The home comprises of lounge, dining room both with...

 £425 pcm + fees

-Newton Fallowell are pleased to able to bring to the rental market this one bedroom first floor flat located just off the Derby Road.
-Having just been refurbished...
+Newton Fallowell are pleased to be able to offer to the rental market this one bedroom house on this popular development.
+Available now unfurnished the property comprises of fitted kitchen...

 The market town of Burton upon Trent straddles the banks of the river Trent, and is situated between the cities of Lichfield and Derby.

 The area is best known for brewing beer, and is home to the National Brewery Centre. www.nationalbrewerycentre.co.uk For centuries brewing was Burton's major trade, thanks to the unique characteristics of its water supply, and it is still an important part of its economy with the town currently home to eight breweries, including major names such as Coors Brewers Ltd and Marstons plc, alongside local micro-brewers such as Burton Bridge Brewery, which has six local pubs in and around Burton serving its range of traditional beers.

 A by-product of the brewing industry gave rise to the development of Marmite in the town and, just nearby, in the suburb of Branston, the eponymous Branston Pickle was developed.

 The attractive town centre is home to a range of High Street chains and independent shops, with several major shopping centres.
 These include Coopers Square, Octagon Centre and Burton Place as well as traditional shopping arcades such as the Abbey Arcade.